ghik/opinionated-scala/Traits.md

 So, how do we fix it?
 There are several ways, but all have their limitations:

-* Implement the abstract `val` with a constructor parameter
+* Implement the abstract `val` with a constructor parameter:

   ```scala
   trait A {
     val someString: String